Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

-\citet{tchetgen2014identification} showed that the NIE through a mediator is nonparametrically identified, even in the presence of an exposure-induced confounder, provided that assumption \ref{A5} holds.
-Therefore, under assumptions \ref{A4} or \ref{A5}, the interventional indirect effect analogue offers no practical advantage over the NIE, as both share the same identification formula \citep{Miles_2023}.
+\citet{tchetgen2014identification} showed that the natural indirect effect through a mediator is nonparametrically identified, even in the presence of an exposure-induced confounder, provided that assumption \ref{A5} holds.
+Therefore, under assumptions \ref{A4} or \ref{A5}, the interventional indirect effect analogue offers no practical advantage over the natural indirect effect, as both share the same identification formula \citep{Miles_2023}.
 If neither assumption holds, alternative indirect effects could be considered that meet the indirect effect measure criteria (see Appendix, Section \ref{AlternativeEffectmeasures}).
 However, these alternatives do not adequately address \ref{Question 1}.

-To conclude, without additional assumptions beyond those necessary for its identification, $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ may fail to properly address \ref{Question 1}.
-These considerations regarding $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ demonstrate that mediation analysis in contexts with interdependent mediators is challenging, as it relies on heavy assumptions.
+To conclude, without additional assumptions beyond those required for its identification, $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ may fail to adequately address \ref{Question 1}.
+These considerations with respect to \ref{Question 1} and $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ demonstrate that mediation analysis in contexts with interdependent mediators is challenging, as it relies on heavy assumptions.
 Although interventional (in)direct effects were presented as a pragmatic approach to mediation in such complex settings \citep[][]{VanderWeeleVansteeland_Robins_RIA2014, Daniel2017}, the results of \citet{Miles_2023} raise doubts about whether this approach can truly facilitate mediation analyses.
-Nonetheless, even without a conventional mediational interpretation, interventional (in)direct effects may still provide valuable insights.
-For instance, $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ provides a measure for the impact of differing counterfactual distributions of $\boldsymbol{I}$ under exposure and under control (given $\boldsymbol{C}$) on the outcome.
+Nevertheless, even without a conventional mediational interpretation, interventional (in)direct effects may still provide valuable insights.
+For instance, $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ provides a measure of the impact of differing counterfactual distributions of $\boldsymbol{I}$ under exposure and under control (given $\boldsymbol{C}$) on the outcome.
 It can be non-zero only if the exposure alters the distribution of $\boldsymbol{I}$, and this change in distribution affects the outcome \citep[]{Tylervanderweele_Tchetgen_2017mediation}.
 Such a measure may capture mediational concepts relevant from a population-level perspective \citep[][]{moreno2018understanding}.
 See \citet{Miles_2023} for alternative causal interpretations of interventional indirect effects.